tim-schilling/deps/final/0010-new-governance.rst

    candidate.
 This summary will be ratified by a majority vote of the DSF Board, then posted by the Secretary of the DSF to the the Django Forum and any other appropriate venues.
-The five candidates with the highest vote totals SHALL immediately become the new Technical Board.
+The five candidates with the highest vote totals will immediately become the new Technical Board.

-Once elected, a member of the Technical Board MAY be removed in either of two ways:
+A member of the Technical Board can be removed in the following ways:

 * They become ineligible due to actions of the Code of Conduct committee of the DSF.
 If this occurs, the affected person immediately ceases to be a member of the Technical Board.
-If that person's ineligibiliity ends at a later date, they may become a candidate for the Technical Board again in an election occurring after that date.
+If that person's ineligibility ends at a later date, they may become a candidate for the Technical Board again in an election occurring after that date.